-During a vet checkup, your beagle will receive a comprehensive physical exam, during which the vet will look for any signs of illness or injury.
+During a vet checkup, your beagle will receive a comprehensive physical exam, during which the vet will look for any signs of illness, injury, or new lumps and growths.
 They will be vaccinated against common diseases, which can help prevent them from ever becoming sick in the first place.

 By providing your hound with regular vet checks, you can help to identify these problems early and take steps to treat them, which can potentially extend your beagle’s life by several years.